• See your site through the eyes of the search engine spiders.

 Knowing which search engines are getting the largest percentage of search traffic plays a big role in deciding the focus of optimization efforts.
-Google search statistics, for example, show us that Google is by far the king of search traffic, accounting for 71.4% of all search traffic in April 2010.
-Yahoo! follows with 14.96%.
-Bing and Ask follow further behind, with 9.43% and 2.18%, respectively.
+Google search statistics, for example, show us that Google is still the king of search traffic, accounting for a whopping 87.63% of all search traffic in September 2015.
+Bing and Yahoo! follow further behind with 3.88% and 3.54% respectively, while Ask is at 0.39%.

 Source